Actindo-AG/Documentation/OfferCookbook/02_OfferFromProductAnyChannel.md

 | -     |          | - | *p1* | PIM product  |

-[comment]: <> (Determine connection and Create connection container ist ein snippet?
-S. https://github.com/Actindo-AG/Documentation/blob/ACD-831/HandleDeliveryNotes/HandleDeliveryNotes.md Zusammen beschreiben?
-Snippet: Multiply input + PHP code determine connection + CreateConnectionContainer?)

 ### Execute PHP code

 ![Determine connection](../Assets/Screenshots/OfferCookbook/ExecutePHPCodeDetermineConnection.png "[Determine connection]")

 The *Execute PHP code* is used to execute a custom PHP code defined in the configuration.
 For detailed information, see [Execute PHP code](../ActindoWorkFlow/UserInterface/08_CoreActions.md#execute-php-code).

-In this use case, this action is used to determine the connection ID of the sales channel where the offer needs to be created.
+In this use case, this action is used to determine the connection ID of the sales channel where the offer is going to be created.
 To do so, you must configure the *Execute PHP code* action as follows:

 #### Settings